astrojorge/astrojorge.github.io/_pages/about.md

 # Here are some pictures of during some observing runs!

-Me with Dr. Dan Riechart at the Green Bank Observatory
 ![](../images/ERIRA.png "Green Bank")

-Observing during Halloween at the MMT observatory
+Participating in the ERIRA program at the Green Bank Observatory with Dr. Dan Reichart.

 ![](../images/MMT.png "MMT")
+Observing during Halloween at the MMT observatory!